 Every account in which you list beneficiaries will be bequeathed to the person(s) or entity designated on the actual account upon your death, regardless of how you list these accounts in your will.
-Take the time now to review all such accounts, policies and annuities to be sure they list your chosen beneficiaries.
+Review your accounts, policies, and annuities, and make sure they list your chosen beneficiaries.

 6.)
 Assign POD designations

-Prevent your assets from being distributed in an expensive court process by simply assigning them a POD, or payable-on-death, beneficiary.
+You don’t want the courts to distribute your assets.
+Simply assign them a POD, or payable-on-death, beneficiary.
 Most accounts can easily be set up with a POD.
-Call, click or stop by UNITED SA to find out how you can set up a POD beneficiary on your accounts.
+Call, click or stop by United Texas CU to find out how you can set up a POD beneficiary on your accounts.